BardicDefense/purple-hack/spells.md

 #### Know Weakness

 _Divination (R: Short, D: Instant)_
-The caster discerns a single weakness in one creature, either a physical or magical vulnerability.
-The caster gains advantage on attack rolls against this weakness, and the target suffers disadvantage on saving throws against it.
+The caster learns the target’s current weaknesses and resistances.
+This includes anything that causes the target more than the normal amount of damage, and effects that reduce or negate damage.

 #### Magic Mirror

-_Divination (R: Short, D: Concentration—10 minutes)_
+_Divination (R: Short, D: 10 minutes)_
 The caster creates a mirror-like surface on any solid object.
 The caster can see and hear through the mirror as if they were in the location reflected.
 The mirror can be moved up to 60 ft away from the caster.